 The timing of radiographic tumor assessments has been carefully considered.
 To avoid duplication, the CT scan documenting CLL progression in Study GS-US-312-0116 will serve as the baseline CT scan for Study GS-US-312-0117.
-Among patients receiving idelalisib in Phase 1b/2 studies who experienced a nodal response (\geq 50% regression in tumor area), such responses were observed with the first 16 week of therapy {21030}, {19528}; the planned timing of tumor assessments (at Weeks 8, 16, 24, 36, 48 and then every 12 weeks on thereafter) in this study fits with this known timing of changes in lymph node size during idelalisib therapy.
+Among patients receiving idelalisib in Phase 1b/2 studies who experienced a nodal response ( $\geq$ 50% regression in tumor area), such responses were observed with the first 16 week of therapy {21030}, {19528}; the planned timing of tumor assessments (at Weeks 8, 16, 24, 36, 48 and then every 12 weeks thereafter) in this study fits with this known timing of changes in lymph node size during idelalisib therapy.
 Scans at 8-week intervals during the first 24 weeks allow efficient documentation of response.
 During this period, early documentation of disease progression allows subjects who are not benefiting from study therapy to move rapidly to alternative treatments.
-After 24 weeks on study, the reduction in the frequency of CT scans (to 12-week intervals) reduces the overall protocol burden for subjects while still allowing characterization of the expected median PFS in this trial.
+After 24 weeks on study or after 24 weeks cumulative treatment with idelalisib across Study GS-US-312-0116 and Study GS-US-312-0117, the reduction in the frequency of CT scans (to 12-week intervals) reduces the overall protocol burden for subjects while still allowing characterization of the expected median PFS in this trial.
 As outlined in Section 7.3, iodine-containing or gadolinium contrast material may be omitted in subjects for whom use of a contrast agent would be medically contraindicated.